IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 ### 3. Development and Testing

 When you generate a Virga project, you'll have an `api` subdirectory and (optionally) a `webui` subdirectory.
-They represent the backend and frontend of a self-container sidecar application.
+They represent the backend and frontend of a self-contained sidecar application.
 As such, it's likely that you will want to test integration to make sure each end responds and requests correctly to the other.

-The `docker-compose` files that are generated with a project are setup specifically to enable easier integration testing.
-When you spin up the root `docker-compose` file, the front-end and back-end will each spin up a server in separate development containers, with hot reloading enabled on both, connected by a third container running Caddy 2.
-Caddy 2 is an HTTP server that will listen to incoming requests and proxy them to the UI and API containers, with the API mounted on `/api` and the UI being `/`.
+The `docker-compose.yaml` file that is generated with a project is setup specifically to enable easier integration testing.
+When you spin up the services, the frontend and backend will each spin up a separate development server with hot reloading enabled on both.
+They'll be connected by a third container running Caddy 2.
+Caddy 2 is an HTTP web server (like nginx) that will listen to incoming requests and proxy them to the UI and API containers, with the API mounted on `/api` and the UI being `/` of `https://localhost`.

 To make testing easier, you might find it valuable to add `APP_NAME.indico.local` to your local hosts file (`/etc/hosts` on most Linux systems):